railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_logistic.rst

 .. tip:: Product Logistics

-    The module ``stock_location`` enables you to generate paths to follow, not just at the level of locations but also at the level of products.
+    The module :mod:`stock_location` enables you to generate paths to follow, not just at the level of locations but also at the level of products.
     It then enables you to manage default locations for a given product or to refer to the products as a function of